 |Out of hours||0845 160 00 77 (local rate)

 More information on maintenance

 Below we have included some answers on frequently asked questions we receive about maintenance to your home and estate.
-For full information, please see our Homeownership Handbook or check your lease for the specific arrangements at your property.
+For more information, please check your lease for the specific arrangements at your property.

 Who is responsible for what?

 Hightown will be responsible for shared parts of you estate - usually this just involves any communal pathways or green areas.